huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 “Well, when the elephants were very young, we used the same small rope, but at that age, it was strong enough to hold them.
 Now, even though they are much bigger, they still believe the rope can hold them, so they never try to break it.”

-The Dartmouth Scar Experiment is an interesting case study on the impact of a so-called “victim mentality”

 Beware of destination addiction: The idea that happiness is in the next place, the next job, or even with the next partner.
 Until you give up the idea that happiness is somewhere else, it will

 never be where you are.